 Hardly surprising, then, that those in need of care may well need someone to navigate this tricky path on their behalf.
 That’s why they may want to consider setting up a power of attorney over their financial affairs.

 What is a power of attorney?

 Power of attorney grants someone the right to make decisions about someone else’s money on their behalf.

 There are two types: ordinary powers of attorney and lasting powers of attorney.

-A donor temporarily confers financial authority upon someone they trust (an ‘attorney’).
-This means, for example, they give another person control over their finances while they’re sequestered in hospital, or if they’re physically unable to visit a bank.
-They can also define which assets - property, savings and so on - this attorney has a say over.
+A person temporarily confers financial authority upon someone they trust (an ‘attorney’).
+This means, for example, they give another person control over their finances while they’re in hospital, or if they’re physically unable to visit a bank.
+They can also define which assets – property, savings and so on – this attorney has a say over.

 In short, it’s an option for those who require assistance from time to time, but are still mentally capable of making decisions.

 Unlike an ordinary power of attorney, a lasting power of attorney (LPA) is still valid even if your loved one’s mental health declines.
-This means someone will step in when the donor is unable to sufficiently grasp the potential consequences of a decision they need to make.
+This means someone will step in when the person is unable to sufficiently grasp the potential consequences of a decision they need to make.
 Those diagnosed with dementia often decide to pursue this option.

 This may extend to:

 - Paying off a mortgage